Most people have no idea how to make use of a plants medicinal

 material in place until it dries out.
 Examine the area, and

-reapply if necessary.
+not dry out, and the poultice remains viable much longer.
 Transdermal delivery of herbs is much faster

 than taking them internally.